-Table 3-2 and Figure 3-2 differentiate local populations by age group (<65 and \geq 65 years of age).
-These results have an important bearing on the ability of people to evacuate quickly, specifically as it relates to the speed at which people may be able to travel to reach safety; recall that the evacuation speed for those \geq 65 is reduced by 20% (a 0.8 walking speed reduction factor, see section 2.6.2.4).
-Thus, communities with larger numbers of people \geq 65 years of age may want to consider evaluating where these people are situated with a focus toward developing community evacuation response plans specific to their needs (e.g., prioritizing mitigation such as constructing a vertical evacuation structure in one part of town over another because more elderly live in that area).
-As can be seen from Table 3-2, the countywide resident population \geq 65 is \sim 22-23% of the total population for all three tsunami zones; this equates to \sim 2,250, 3,130, and 3,940 residents in the M1, L1, and XXL1 zones who are \geq 65 years of age.
-However, the actual number of people age \geq 65 does vary from one community to another, with the communities of Gearhart, Cannon Beach, and Arch Cape having slightly higher numbers of people \geq 65 in the various tsunami inundation zones (Table 3-2).
+Table 3-2 and Figure 3-2 differentiate the local population by age group (<65 and ≥65 years of age).
+These results have an important bearing on the ability of people to evacuate quickly, specifically as it relates to the speed at which people may be able to travel to reach safety; recall that the evacuation speed for those ≥65 is reduced by 20% (a 0.8 walking speed reduction factor, see section 2.6.2.4).
+Thus, communities with larger numbers of people ≥65 years of age may want to consider evaluating where these people are situated with a focus toward developing community evacuation response plans specific to their needs (e.g., prioritizing mitigation such as constructing a vertical evacuation structure in one part of town over another because more elderly live in that area).
+As can be seen from Table 3-2, the countywide resident population ≥65 is \sim 30% of the total population for all three tsunami zones; this equates to \sim 1,000, 1,440, and 2,000 Tillamook County residents in the M1, L1, and XXL1 zones who are ≥65 years of age.
+However, the actual number of people age ≥65 and older does vary from one community to another, with the communities of Manzanita and Barview having slightly higher numbers (\sim 41%) of people ≥65 in the three tsunami inundation zones (Table 3-2).